iaavas/iaavas/README.md

 <h3>Hi there 👋</h1>
 <p> I am a skilled back end developer with a passion for creating powerful and scalable server-side solutions.</p>

--  ℹ Currently studying Computer Engineering in Tribhuvan University
+-  ℹ I am presently pursuing a degree in computer engineering at Tribhuvan University

 -